signalfx/maestro-ng/README.md

 Dependencies
 ------------

-MaestroNG requires Docker 0.6.5 or newer on the hosts as it makes use of the container naming feature.
+MaestroNG requires Docker 0.6.7 or newer on the hosts as it makes use of the container naming feature and bug fixes in NAT port forwarding.

-You'll also need, to run Maestro:
+You'll also need the following Python modules, although these will be automatically installed by `setuptools` if you follow the instructions below.

-* python-yaml
+* PyYAML
 * A recent [docker-py](http://github.com/dotcloud/docker-py)

 Installation